aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

 	 public DepthFirstSearch(QueueSearch search).

 == Logic Notes ==
-The ONE thing you need to watch out for is that the Parsers are VERY unforgiving.
-If you get a lexing or parsing error, there is a high probability there is an error in your logic string.

 To use First Order Logic, first you need to create an instance of aima.core.logic.fol.domain.FOLDomain which collects the FOL Constants, Prredicates, and Function etc... that you use to solve a particular problem.

 A parser (that understands the Grammar in figure 8.3 (page 293 of AIMA3e) needs to be instantiated with this domain, e.g: